 Although a Plan would help to improve the seasonal and geographic spread of visitors, a Plan's objective would be to increase the number of visitors to the Burren and Cliffs of Moher area.
-Although this would be likely to happen without a Plan, a Plan would have the potential to increase numbers of tourists - and associated potential adverse effects - to a greater degree.

-The Plan seeks to lengthen dwell time and grow visitor numbers to the Burren and Cliffs of Moher area and would, in combination with other governmental policies, plans etc., be likely to contribute towards in an increase in travel related greenhouse gas and other emissions to air, including from aviation.
+Although this would be likely to happen without a Plan, a Plan would have the potential to increase numbers of tourists - and associated potential adverse effects - to a greater degree than would be the case if there was no Plan.
+This would be likely to contribute towards in an increase in travel related greenhouse gas and other emissions to air, including from aviation.
 These increases will be mitigated by provisions that have been integrated into the Plan, including those relating to sustainable mobility and compliance with the Climate Action Plan 2019, the National Climate Change Adaptation Framework (2018 and any subsequent versions) and the National Mitigation Plan (2017 and any subsequent versions).